 Fall Factor Explained

-Falls with a fall factor of 1.7 rarely occur in climbing.
-Fall factor is calculated between 0 (falling no distance, like via a very tight top rope) and 2 (if you were on a multipitch route and climbed above the belay anchor without placing any gear and then fell, falling the entire distance you had just climbed as well as that same distance passed the anchor before the rope caught you.
+Falls with a fall factor of 1.7 like those used in the UIAA test rarely occur in climbing.
+Fall factor is calculated between 0 (falling no distance, like via a very tight top rope) and 2 (if you were on a multi pitch route and climbed above the belay anchor without placing any gear and then fell, falling the entire distance you had just climbed as well as that same distance passed the anchor before the rope caught you.
 So the fall distance is 2x the length of rope in the system.)

 Petzl created a helpful graphic and have a really wonderful post about fall factor and impact force.

-In this example, if a climber climbed 10 meters up a route and was 2 meters above thier last piece of gear and fell, they would fall 4 meters and the fall factor would be 0.4.
+In this example, if a climber climbed 10 meters up a route and fell 2 meters above their last piece of gear, they would fall a total of 4 meters; this fall factor would be 0.4.
 This calculation takes into consideration that there was 10 meters of rope length in the system.

-This is a very reasonable fall scenario and you can start to see how much more effort it would take gain a fall factor of 1.7.
+This is a very reasonable fall scenario and nowhere near the forces that ropes are subjected to during UIAA testing, which is why ropes can take so many falls like this.
+Using this example, you can see how much more effort it would take gain a fall factor of 1.7!

 Is Fall Rating the Number of Falls a Rope Can Hold?

 The UIAA test created a standard that was not meant to replicate typical climbing scenarios.
-Instead their goal was to ensure a large margin of safety above what is seen in any climbing situation.
+Instead their goal was to ensure a large margin of safety above the forces experienced in any climbing situation.
 By recording the number of falls (vs a pass/fail test) it provides a relative comparison across ropes, but it does not provide an absolute value of a ropes longevity.

-Now, back to ropes with the Fall Rating test: The impact force that Sterling reported (on a blog post that sadly no longer exists), was that the forces experienced during the fall rating test, “typically begin around 9kN on the very first drop and subsequent test drops on the same rope go well over 12kN.”
+So what does this mean for forces on ropes during the Fall Rating test?
+The impact force that Sterling reported (on a blog post that sadly no longer exists), was that the forces experienced during the Fall Rating test, “typically begin around 9kN on the very first drop and subsequent test drops on the same rope go well over 12kN.”

 The increase in forces during repeated drops is not unexpected as every rope stretches out during a fall and loses its ability to absorb subsequent falls until it has had enough time to contract back to its original length.
 This can take days for each fall so the 5 minutes between test drops is an especially challenging scenario for ropes to handle.